cosmos/ibc-go/docs/tutorials/01-fee/04-wire-feeibc-mod.md

 https://github.com/srdtrk/cosmoverse2023-ibc-fee-demo/blob/64e572214b4ba9a1075db96440dd83d4b90a6052/app/app.go#L99-L101
 ```

 ### 1.1.
-Add the Fee Middleware to the Module Managers and Define Its Account Permissions
+Add the Fee Middleware to the module managers and define its account permissions

 Next, we need to add `fee` module to the module basic manager and define its account permissions.
 Add the following code to the `app.go` file: